django/deps/draft/0005-rethinking-middleware.rst

             if hasattr(self, 'process_request'):
                 response = self.process_request(request)
             if not response:
+                try:
                     response = self.get_response(request)
+                except Exception as e:
+                    if hasattr(self, 'process_exception'):
+                        return self.process_exception(request, e)
+                    else:
+                        raise
             if hasattr(self, 'process_response'):
                 response = self.process_response(request, response)
             return response

-In most cases, this mixin will be sufficient to convert a middleware with full backwards-compatibility, and the new short-circuiting semantics will be harmless or even beneficial to the existing middleware.
-In a few unusual cases, a middleware class may need more changes to adjust to the new semantics.
+In most cases, this mixin will be sufficient to convert a middleware with sufficient backwards-compatibility; the new short-circuiting semantics will be harmless or even beneficial to the existing middleware.
+In a few unusual cases, a middleware class may need more invasive changes to adjust to the new semantics.

 Deprecation